timescale/docs.timescale.com-content/installation-apt.md

 **Update `postgresql.conf`**

-Also, you will need to edit your `postgresql.conf` file to include necessary libraries:
+You will need to edit your `postgresql.conf` file to include necessary libraries:
 ```bash
 # Modify postgresql.conf to uncomment this line and add required libraries.